0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/07_User_Data/README.md

 # What is Cloud-init?

 Cloud-init is the defacto [multi-distribution package](http://cloudinit.readthedocs.io/en/latest/index.html) that handles early initialization of a cloud instance.
 So if you want to do more with it, check the documentation.

+# Can I see the User data of an instance?

+Definetly, and you do it like this:

+1. Select the instance that you want to check out
+1. Click the `Action` drop down menu
+1. Hover over `Instance Settings`
+1. Then select `View/Change user Data`

+# Can I change the User data of an instance?

+Yes, to do so you have to first stop the instance and repeate the steps from above.
+Since the User data will can be applyed only when the system boots.